islamicity24/AmazonCity/Module 7 Build VPC Peering.md

    - Choose Add route
    - Destination: 10.5.0.0/16 (The setting is the Classless Inter-Domain Route, or CIDR, block range of Shared VPC.)
    - Target: Select Peering Connection, and then from the list, select Lab

+### Task 3: Testing the VPC peering connection

+1. Open the Amazon EC2 service from the AWS Management Console.

+2. Navigate to the Instances tab on the left-hand side of the page.

+3. Copy the IPv4 Public IP address that is shown in the Description tab.

+4. Open a new web browser tab with that IP address.

+5. You should see the Inventory application and the following message: "Please configure settings to connect to database"

+6. Choose Settings and configure:

+    - Endpoint: Paste the database endpoint.
+To find this endpoint, select Details.
+Next to AWS, choose Show.
+Then, copy the Endpoint.

+    - Database: inventory

+    - Username: admin

+    - Password: lab-password

+    - Choose Save.

+7. The application should now show data from the database.

+This step confirms that the VPC peering connection was established because Shared VPC does not have an internet gateway.
+The only way to access the database is through the VPC peering connection.

+### Creating and Configuring a VPC Peering Connection via CLI

+1. Open the terminal or command prompt on your local machine.

+2. Use the following command to create a VPC peering connection: